shacker/django-todo/README.md

 Emails are generated to the assigned-to person when new tasks are created.

 File attachments of a few types are allowed on tasks by default.
 See settings to disable or to limit filetypes.
+If you are concerned about file sizes, limit them in your web server configuration (not currently handled separately by django-todo).

 Comment threads can be added to tasks.
 Each participant in a thread receives email when new comments are added.